How

 is a misconception that with lower price you get

-a lower quality product, unfortunately this is
+the same quality product, unfortunately this is

 not so in Beijing because the source of the Chang